Stablecoins Explained: What Are They and How Do They Work?

 The Future of Stablecoins

-Stablecoins are poised to play a pivotal role in the global financial system.
-As regulatory frameworks evolve, they could become widely accepted for everyday transactions, bridging the gap between traditional finance and blockchain technology.
-Moreover, central bank digital currencies (CBDCs) could adopt stablecoin-like mechanisms, further legitimizing their use.
+Stablecoins are poised to play a key role in the global financial system.
+With a clearer regulatory framework now in place, they could become more widely accepted for everyday transactions, bridging the gap between traditional finance and blockchain technology.
+Central bank digital currencies (CBDCs) could also adopt stablecoin-like mechanisms.